mchiuminatto/triple_barrier/README.md

 Below, one example of how the vectorization wrapper works.

-You can find more examples in the following jupyter notebook.
+You can find more examples in the following jupyter notebook: [Apply Scenarios.ipynb](docs/examples/Apply%20Scenarios.ipynb)

 ### Strategy